 - Experience a traditional tea ceremony and ikebana.

 - Explore Tokyo.

-- This is an InterCultural (IC) 2-credit designated core course (pending).
+- This is an Intercultural (IC) 2-credit designated course (IC is pending approval).

 This price includes: